UWA Rangers – Keeping Uganda’s National Park Safe & Secure

 UWA Rangers as Drone Operators:

 Drones have become part of Monitoring Poachers in Parks.
 Poachers can be spotted by Drones from above a lot sooner than it would take a foot-patrol to find them.
-The Drones can also be used to spot Poachers as they exit the park and where they are staying.
+The Drones can also be used to detect Poachers as they exit the park and where they are staying.
 Drones have become a vital part of UWA’s anti-poaching efforts.

-The drones are also used to keep the parks safe from thieves and bandits who may do harm to Tourists and other visitors to the parks.
+The drones are also used to keep the parks safe from thieves and bandits who may harm Tourists and other visitors to the parks.
 Wildlife Game Tracks can be monitored from above making sure that the visitors to the park below are safe and sound.

 Uganda Anti-Poaching Patrols and Investigations: